JosepFanals/matpower-fubm/README.md

 Please see our [contributing guidelines][7] for details on how to contribute to the project or report issues.

+**For Contributing to MATPOWER**
+See [CONTRIBUTING.md][7] for information on how to get a local copy of your own MATPOWER fork, if you are interesting in contributing your own code or modifications.
+Please visit MATPOWER's official webpage to make sure you are contributing to the updated code.

+**For Contributing to MATPOWER-FUBM**
+Please contact:
+1. Abraham Alvarez-Bustos at abraham.alvarez-bustos@durham.ac.uk
+                          or snoop_and@hotmail.com
+2. Behzad Kazemtabrizi at behzad.kazemtabrizi@durham.ac.uk
+3. Mahmoud Shahbazi at mahmoud.shahbazi@durham.ac.uk

 Sponsoring the MATPOWER Project
 -------------------------------